-These days, between navigation apps, music streaming services, and social workout platforms like Zwift and Strava, many cyclists rely on access to their phones while seated in the saddle.
-For these riders, the smartphone functions like the dashboard display of a car โ information, connectivity, and controls that all exist in a single convenient location.
+Between navigation apps, music streaming services, and social workout platforms like Zwift and Strava, many cyclists rely on access to their phones while seated in the saddle.
+The best bike phone mounts allow a smartphone to function like the dashboard display of a car — information, connectivity, and controls that all exist in a single convenient location.

 Pros